Adversarial Attack and Defense on Point Sets: Transferability of Adversarial Examples

+To fairly compare the transferability performance, a LeNet-like CNN \cite{lecun1998gradient} is trained on the MNIST image dataset, with an accuracy of 99.1\%; a PointNet \cite{qi2016pointnet} is trained on the MNIST-converted point clouds, with a comparable accuracy (99.2\%).
+Our experiments indicate that adversarial \tifs{examples} generated by PC-Net are partially transferable to CNN, however those generated by CNN are hardly transferable to PC-Net.

-\paragraph{Transferring from PC-Nets to CNNs.} We apply Pointwise Gradient method to attack PC-Net (PointNet) which classifies MNIST.
-The attack performance $\eta$ is 21\%.
-After converting the adversarial point clouds to images and transfering them to MNIST CNN model, the accuracy of the CNN model drops from 99.1\% to 60.8\%.
-The left part in Figure \ref{fig:cnn2point} shows samples generated by PC-Nets.
+\paragraph{Transferring from PC-Net to CNN} We apply Pointwise Gradient method to attack the PC-Net (PointNet) which classifies MNIST.
+The post-attacking accuracy $\eta$ is $21\%$.
+After converting the adversarial point clouds to images, we transfer them to the CNN model, the accuracy of the CNN model drops from $99.1\%$ to $60.8\%$, which implies these adversarial \tifs{examples} are partially transferable.
+However, we emphasize that the transferred images are not as ``natural'' as the natural MNIST images.
+Figure \ref{fig:cnn2point} (Left) demonstrates converted image \tifs{examples} generated by PC-Nets.

-\paragraph{Transferring from CNNs to PC-Nets.} Different attack thresholds $\epsilon$ are set on the MNIST CNN model.
-We use PointNet model to classify these samples, which shows notable robustness: PointNet still reaches $98.9\%$ accuracy in the worst case.
-The attack and transferring performance is shown in the right part of Figure \ref{fig:cnn2point}.
+\paragraph{Transferring from CNN to PC-Net} Adversarial \tifs{examples} generated by MNIST CNN under several attack intensities $\mathcal{D}_C$ are transferred to PC-Net.
+As illustrated in Figure \ref{fig:cnn2point} (Right), the PointNet shows notable robustness: it achieves $98.9\%$ accuracy in the worst case, where the CNN incorrectly classifies all the adversarial \tifs{examples} ($0\%$ accuracy).